hdShang/arxiv-daily/docs/cs-AI/2025-09-13/papers/250913347v1-openha-a-series-of-open-source-hierarchical-agentic-models-in-minecr.md

 ---
 layout: default
-title: OpenHA: A Series of Open-Source Hierarchical Agentic Models in Minecraft
+title: "OpenHA: A Series of Open-Source Hierarchical Agentic Models in Minecraft"
 ---

 # OpenHA: A Series of Open-Source Hierarchical Agentic Models in Minecraft